IIIF/api/source/api/extension/navplace/index.md

 ## 1. Introduction

-The ideas of Time and Place are a foundation of human communication and understanding.
-These concepts are first class descriptors for resources.
-The ability to capture both concepts independently is often required for data presentation and preservation.
-In IIIF Presentation API 3 the property `navDate` allows for a calendar date to be associated with a resource in a client friendly format but there is no property designed for a geographic location.
+The idea of Place is a foundation of human communication and understanding.
+This concept is a first class descriptor for resources.
 Locations are extents in space, independent of time and what may or may not be present in that space, and so need a unique property.
+In IIIF Presentation API 3 there is no property designed for a geographic location.

 ### 1.1 Objectives and Scope